KauzClay/docs-tap/contour/how-to-guides/configuring-contour-with-loadbalancer-tls-termination.hbs.md

 However, in Tanzu Application Platform, the default URL pattern for Web Workloads, for example, Knative Services, is `\{{.Name}}.\{{.Namespace}}.\{{.Domain}}`.

 The wildcard certificate mentioned earlier does not apply to these URLs.
-To address this, this topic describes how to configure CNRs (Cloud Native Runtimes) so that Web Workload URLs also fit the wildcard domain.
+To address this, this topic describes how to configure Cloud Native Runtimes so that Web Workload URLs also fit the wildcard domain.

 You can keep the default URL pattern if your `DOMAIN` includes the namespace where Web Workloads are deployed.

 ## <a id="prereqs"></a>Prerequisites

 The following are required before proceeding with the configuration:

 - An EKS cluster.
 - The Contour package installed on the cluster, either as part of Tanzu Application Platform or from the standalone component installation.
 For more information, see [Install Contour](install.hbs.md).